Basic data structures#

 necessary.

-expressions are built using functions such as, for
+tree expressions are built using functions such as, for

-.
-For two tree variables a
+example, fold_build2_loc.
+For two tree variables a and

-calculation c = a * b
+calculation c = a * b would be done by

 c = fold_build2_loc (input_location, MULT_EXPR,